stitchdata/docs/_destinations/microsoft-azure/primary-key-handling.md

   - title: "Usage in replication"
     anchor: "usage-in-replication"
     content: |
-      Because Azure SQL Data Warehouse destinations don’t have native support for Primary Keys, Stitch uses the `{{ primary-keys-table.name }}` table to store Primary Key information and de-dupe data during loading.
+      Because Azure SQL Data Warehouse destinations don’t have native support for Primary Keys, Stitch uses the `{{ primary-keys-table.name }}` table to store Primary Key information and de-dupe data during loading incrementally-replicated tables.

-      {% include important.html type="single-line" content="**Do not remove or alter this table.** This will cause replication issues and data discrepancies." %}
+    subsections:
+      - title: "Replication Methods and de-duping data"
+        anchor: "replication-methods-de-duping"
+        content: |
+          De-duplicating data only applies to tables using an [Incremental Replication Method]({{ link.replication.rep-methods | prepend: site.baseurl }}).
+This ensures that only the most recent version of a record is loaded into the table.

+          Tables using [Full Table Replication]() are not de-duped, but loaded in full during each replication job.

   - title: "Determining Primary Keys"
     anchor: "determining-primary-keys"